Dr. Smruthi Karthikeyan

 B.A.
 Molecular and Cell Biology, University of California, Berkeley

-Cathryn’s research interests include environmental and systems microbiology, as well multi-omic analysis of the microbiome.
+Cate’s research interests include environmental microbiology, antibiotic resistance and phage therapy, as well multi-omic analysis of the microbiome.
 In her free time she likes road tripping to National Parks, crafting, and catching up on her Goodreads reading challenge.

 Grace Solini